-Best basketball apps for following the NBA playoffs
+Best basketball apps for following the NBA finals

-The NBA playoffs are here.
-Are you ready to watch your favorite team take it to the court?

-The National Basketball Association is in its final run of games, which means the best of the best are competing against each other in the NBA playoffs.
-Whether you're watching games live, following scores, or just want to check in with who's left in the roster, these are the best apps for following the NBA playoffs.
+The National Basketball Association is in its final run of games, which means the best of the best are competing against each other in the NBA finals.
+Whether you're watching games live, following scores, or just want to check in with who's left in the roster, these are the best apps for following the NBA finals.

 Channels

-ABC has exclusive rights to the NBA Finals and will also broadcast four games in the first round of the playoffs.
+ABC has exclusive rights to the NBA Finals and will also broadcast them live.
 If you have a digital antenna, you can watch all of the available ABC broadcasted games on your iPhone or iPad (or even your Mac or Apple TV).
 All you need is that antenna and the Channels app to watch live TV anywhere.
 With a Plex Pass subscription, you can even record content and watch it at your leisure.
 Just make sure no one spoils the outcome of the games for you.

 If you want to watch the biggest games of the playoffs and the finals right on your iPhone or iPad without a cable subscription, Channels will make that happen for you.